In Northern Uganda, many children are not in school. Some have dropped out – others have never been to school at all.

 What is a Speed School?

-Speed School is an accelerated learning programme which will teach children the first 3 years of the primary curriculum, after which they will re-join the formal education system in Grade 4.
+Speed School is an accelerated learning programme which will teach children the first 3 years of the primary curriculum in one year, after which they will re-join the formal education system in Grade 4.

 Children are taught using effective participatory and child-centred learning methods which the Speed School teachers (called facilitators) learned during an intensive training session at the start of the project.